-^{5.} A list of Akiko's publications on Genji and other works from the classical canon may be found in Appendix A.
+A list of Akiko's publications on Genji and other works from the classical canon may be found in Appendix A.

+Before describing these projects, however, it may be well to say something of the need for the income it produced.
+This is not to suggest that she undertook this work merely for the sake of money.
 Nevertheless, the payment she received appears to have been vital to the survival of her family.
-Akiko's husband Hiroshi was rarely in conventional employment and hence her writing was the financial mainstay of their large household.
-In eleven pregnancies between 1902 and 1919, she bore thirteen children: one was stillborn and another died soon after birth, leaving eleven, all of whom survived childhood.
-The Taishō years were particularly lean for the Yosanos; they chose to bring up their five boys themselves but sent away three of their six girls, Sahoko (born 1910), Uchiko (born 1911) and Hélène (born 1915), to be brought up by other, unrelated families as foster children (satogo).6 As Akiko herself explains, the very idea that her writing might provide the means of alleviating their financial distress was suggested to her by her reading of the classics:
+Akiko's husband Hiroshi was rarely in conventional employment and hence her writing was the financial mainstay of their large household.6 In eleven pregnancies between 1902 and 1919, she bore thirteen children: one was stillborn and another died soon after birth, leaving eleven, all of whom survived childhood.
+The Taishō years were particularly lean for the Yosanos; they chose to bring up their five boys themselves but sent away three of their six girls, Sahoko (born 1910), Uchiko (born 1911) and Hélène (born 1915), to be brought up by other, unrelated families as foster children (satogo).
+As Akiko herself explains, the very idea that her writing might provide the means of alleviating their financial distress was suggested to her by her reading of the classics: